EPWORTH AND OUR ROLE

 by rivers, streams, bogs and meres, which was drained between 1627 and 1629 by the

 As well as its historic roots within The Doomsday Book, Epworth is also the birthplace of

 John and Charles Wesley, the forefathers of Methodism.

-Epworth Town Council membership will be reduced to 9 at the election in May 2019
+Epworth Town Council membership has been reduced to 9 councillors following the election in May 2019

 Councillors receive no income; councillors sign a declaration of acceptance of office and sign the North Lincolnshire "Code of Conduct"

 Council meets at 7pm on the first Tuesday of every calendar month in the small meeting room of the Imperial Hall.

 The agenda for each monthly meeting is ordinarily published to allow 3 clear days (excluding bank holidays and Sundays) before the meeting..

 Members of the public are welcome to attend any meeting if they have view that they which to express over any pre-published agenda or any other issue they wish to raise..